eweitnauer/xinis-homepage/README.md

-# Floating Rectangles -- Techdemo
+# Homepage for Xinrui Song

+Based on svgs and the d3 lib.

-Erik Weitnauer, 2012.
+Erik Weitnauer and Xinrui Song, 2012.